 A suitable trainee meets the following conditions:

 - Furthermore, you have a Master’s thesis awarded with an 8 or higher (or similar grade); In case you do not meet this requirement but are convinced that you stand out as a candidate because of other skills, experiences, background, you should stress this in your application.
-The recruitment agency (Impressive Green Apple) in charge of the selection procedure selects a diverse group of highly qualified candidates and does so by comparing all applications to find the best and most motivated candidates for the AMID programme.

 - If you are a non-EU candidate, you need a work permit and visa before the start of your AMID year.
 Non-EU applicants who have completed their Master can apply for an ‘orientation year’ within three years after their graduation.
 Others should check the possibilities for obtaining a work visa with the Dutch Immigration Service.